MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_sessions/2024-technical-debt-do-you-need-to-call-plumber.md

 ---
-title: "Technical Debt In Salesforce - Do you need to call a plumber for your org?"
+title: "Technical debt In Salesforce: Do you need to call a plumber for your org?"
 speakers:
  - "Bill Hare"
 layout: session